A blue ranch-style house with white trim, showcasing a residential property.

 HELOC Qualification Requirements

-Lenders must ensure you can afford a HELOC like any other mortgage loan.
+Lenders must ensure you can afford a HELOC like any other loan.
 To do this, they have specific requirements, which can vary per lender.
 Here’s what you can usually expect.

 • Good credit: Your credit score tells lenders if you’re financially responsible.
 You may get a HELOC with a credit score of at least 620, but usually, lenders look for scores of 700 or higher for the best rates, terms and the highest loan amounts.